- 10 minutes to read

 BizTalk Message Type http://integrationsoftware.se/BizTalk/Adapters/LDAP/Request/1.0#LDAP

-This schema is not required to be installed in the BizTalk environment unless you create your own maps (.BTM files) or use custom built pipelines/pipeline components where this schema is needed.
-All LDAP operations performed by the LDAP adapter are based on the available operations in the request schema.
+You do not need to install this schema in your BizTalk environment unless you create your own maps (.BTM files) or use custom-built pipelines/components that require it.
+The LDAP adapter performs all LDAP operations based on the available operations in the request schema.

 The root record is named LDAP.
 The response root record is also named LDAP.
-This element has two children:
+This element contains two children:

 Request